 Bad habits are hard to break.
 You’ve probably heard that saying before, and it’s true, but it’s not impossible.
 With bad habits come negative effects on your mouth and body, whether it is smoking, chewing on pens and pencils, or grinding your teeth, they all can lead to serious consequences.
-If you want to take back your oral health today, a dentist in Tracy shares 5 bad dental habits you should immediately break.
+If you want to take back your oral health today, a dentist near you in Tracy, CA shares 5 bad dental habits you should immediately break.

 If you’re tired of the bad breath, stained teeth, and inability to breathe properly, maybe you should consider throwing away that pack of cigarettes.
 Smoking can cause lifelong problems that can affect everything from your teeth to your lungs.
 If you want an aesthetically pleasing smile and breath that doesn’t have people standing 20 feet away, you’ll find a solution that will help you kick the habit.
 From over-the-counter kits to support groups, give up the habit today.